soleimani2020/01-R-and-D/core2/Data_Analysis/README.md

-# Data_Analysis Project

-This folder contains analysis, data, scripts, and results for the SMARTINI3 project.
+# 📂 Repository Overview

+This repository contains general-purpose **Python scripts for data analysis**.

+## ⚠️ Note
+Understanding the codes in this Repository requires a solid background in:
+- 🧬 Computational Biology
+- 🧪 Molecular Dynamics Simulations
+- 🌊 Membrane Systems

+## ✉️ Questions
+Feel free to reach out: **ar.soleimani28@gmail.com**